McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/branding/_index.en.md

 ]
 {{< /multiconfig >}}

-## Advanced Variant Topics
+## Advanced Topics

-### Modify Shipped Variants
+### Modifying Variants

-In case you like a shipped variant but only want to tweak some aspects, you have some choices. **Don't edit the file in the theme's directory!** You will loose the ability to later easily upgrade your theme to a newer version.
+In case you like a shipped variant but only want to tweak some aspects, you have some choices. **Don't edit the file in the theme's directory!** You will lose the ability to later easily upgrade your theme to a newer version.

 1. Copy and change

     You can copy the shipped variant file from the theme's `themes/hugo-theme-relearn/assets/css` directory to the site's `assets/css` directory and either store it with the same name or give it a new name.
 Edit the settings and save the new file.
-Afterwards you can use it in your `hugo.toml` by the chosen name.
+Afterwards, you can use it in your `hugo.toml` by the chosen name.

 2. Create and import

     You can create a new variant file in the site's `assets/css` directory and give it a new name.
 Import the shipped variant, add the settings you want to change and save the new file.
-Afterwards you can use it in your `hugo.toml` by the chosen name.
+Afterwards, you can use it in your `hugo.toml` by the chosen name.

     For example, you want to use the `relearn-light` variant but want to change the syntax highlighting schema to the one used in the `neon` variant.
 For that, create a new `assets/css/theme-my-branding.css` in your site's directory and add the following lines: